mendersoftware/mender-docs/04.Artifacts/02.Image-configuration/docs.md

 ---
-title: Build customizations
+title: Image configuration
 taxonomy:
     category: docs
 ---

-In this section we look at some customizations that can be made due to requirements from a certain build or device configuration.
+In this section we look at the configuration that can be modified due to requirements from a certain build or device.

 ## Disabling Mender as a system service